naruhitokaide/svelty-tennis/README.md

 # svelte app

-This is a project template for [Svelte](https://svelte.dev) apps.
-It lives at https://github.com/sveltejs/template.
+This is a svelte project started from https://github.com/sveltejs/template.

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):

 ```bash
 npx degit sveltejs/template svelte-app